 When I was at an invitational this past weekend to coach some of my kids, I saw a lot of solid athletes with no real plan or coaching.

 That’s not a criticism, it’s an observation.
 Too many coaches are simply not prepared to teach the events.

-And one thing I tend to notice is a lot of girls with serious strength deficits (visual weaknesses).
-Both scenarios will mean a lot of potential is left on the table..
+I also see a lot of girls with serious strength deficits (visual weaknesses).
+Both scenarios will mean a lot of potential is left on the table.

 A well-designed lifting plan is a big part of a thrower’s success.